-Before applying the curriculum strategy, we decompose the dataset based on the question type.
+\textbf{Task Progressive Curriculum Learning.} In our approach to build a robust VQA, we design a task-based curriculum that can be used to train a baseline backbone (e.g., SAN \cite{yang2016stacked}, UpDn \cite{anderson2018bottom}, etc ) and enable out-of-distribution generalisation.
+The task-based curriculum framework we adopt here is generic.
+Thus, it can be instantiated in multiple ways depending on the design choices of the main CL components discussed below.
+Figure~\ref{fig:proposed_framewrok} is pictorial summary of the proposed training strategy.
+Prior to applying the curriculum strategy, we decompose the dataset based on the question type.
 More formally, with slight abuse of notation, for a set of question types ~$\tau \in [T]$, we reorganise the dataset into a group of $T$ VQA sub-tasks $\{\mathcal{D}_\tau\}_{\tau=1}^{T}$ where task $\mathcal{D}_\tau \subset \mathcal{D}$ is the data subset whose questions belong to type $\tau$.
 We note that the tasks are not uniform in number of samples as some question types can have considerably more samples than others.